3 minute read

 What is Score?

-Score is made up of two components, the Score Specification file and the Score implementation CLI tool.
+Score is made up of two components, the Score Specification and a Score Implementation CLI.

-score.yaml file presents the single source of truth on a Workloads profile of requirements and works to utilize any platform or tooling.
+score.yaml presents the single source of truth on a Workloads runtime requirements and works to utilize any container orchestration platform or tooling.

 Who uses Score?

-Developers use the Score Specification to describe their resources and environments consistently.
+Developers use the Score Specification to describe their Workload, including its resource and service dependencies.

-Then they use the Score implementation tool to generate their resources in an environment of choice.
+Then they run a Score Implementation (CLI) to generate required resources in an environment of choice.

 Score can be used with any platform or tool that runs containerized Workloads.
 Because of this, Score offers many benefits, including: